jerryryle/a-roma/README.md

 # A-Roma Software

-A Raspberry Pi-based scent dispenser control system with 4 independently controlled fans.
+Software for a Raspberry Pi-based scent dispenser with 4 independently controlled fans.

+Read about why this exists here: [ABOUT.md](/ABOUT.md)

 ## Features